Geography

 2. Topical geography – links to local and national news stories – shows impact of changes.

 3. Enquiry geography – incorporating data eg. As part of a wider topic on renewable energy - Would it be a good idea to build for a wind farm to be built on edge of town.
 Chn prepare questionnairres for public ; experts invited in to talk.
-Its an example of philosophical enquiry and enables children to ask questions and researc
+Its an example of philosophical enquiry and enables children to ask questions and research

 4. Cross curricular